Find here the lyrics to your favorite songs by Dracula.

 Here you can find out which songs by Dracula are the most searched.

-Dracula is a novel by Bram Stoker, published in 1897.
-An epistolary novel, the narrative is related through letters, diary entries, and newspaper articles.
+Dracula is an 1897 Gothic horror novel by Irish author Bram Stoker.
+The narrative is related through letters, diary entries, and newspaper articles.
 It has no single protagonist and opens with solicitor Jonathan Harker taking a business trip to stay at the castle of a Transylvanian nobleman, Count Dracula.
-Harker escapes the castle after discovering that Dracula is a vampire, and the Count moves to England and plagues the seaside town of Whitby.
-A small group, led by Abraham Van Helsing, investigate, hunt and kill Dracula.
-Dracula was mostly written in the 1890s.
-Stoker produced over a hundred pages of notes for the novel, drawing extensively from Transylvanian folklore and history.
-Some scholars have suggested that the character of Dracula was inspired by historical figures like the Wallachian prince Vlad the Impaler or the countess Elizabeth Báthory, but there is widespread disagreement.
-Stoker's notes mention neither figure.
-He found the name Dracula in Whitby's public library while on holiday, thinking it meant devil in Romanian.
-Following its publication, Dracula was positively received by reviewers who pointed to its effective use of horror.
-In contrast, reviewers who wrote negatively of the novel regarded it as excessively frightening.
-Comparisons to other works of Gothic fiction were common, including its structural similarity to Wilkie Collins' The Woman in White (1859).
-In the past century, Dracula became regarded as a seminal piece of Gothic fiction.
-Modern scholars explore the novel within its historical context—the Victorian era—and discuss its depiction of gender roles, sexuality, and race.
-Dracula is one of the most famous pieces of English literature.
-Many of the book's characters have entered popular culture as archetypal versions of their characters; for example, Count Dracula as the quintessential vampire, and Abraham Van Helsing as an iconic vampire hunter.
-The novel, which is in the public domain, has been adapted for film over 30 times, and its characters have made numerous appearances in virtually all media.
+Harker flees after learning that Dracula is a vampire, and the Count moves to England and plagues the seaside town of Whitby.
+A small group, led by Abraham Van Helsing, hunts and kills him.
+Mostly written in the 1890s, Stoker produced over a hundred pages of notes for the novel, drawing extensively from folklore and history.
+Scholars have suggested various figures as the inspiration for Dracula, including the Wallachian prince Vlad the Impaler and the Countess Elizabeth Báthory, but recent scholarship suggests otherwise.
+He probably found the name Dracula in Whitby's public library while on holiday, selecting it because he thought it meant "devil" in Romanian.
+Following its publication in May 1897, some reviewers praised the terrifying atmosphere while others thought Stoker included too much horror.
+Many noted a structural similarity with Wilkie Collins' The Woman in White (1859) and a resemblance to the work of Gothic novelist Ann Radcliffe.
+In the 20th century, Dracula became regarded as a seminal work of Gothic fiction.
+Scholars explore the novel within the historical context of the Victorian era and regularly discuss its portrayal of race, religion, gender and sexuality.
+Dracula is one of the most famous works of English literature.
+The book's characters have entered popular culture as archetypes: Count Dracula as the quintessential vampire, and Van Helsing as the most iconic vampire hunter.
+The novel, which is in the public domain, has been adapted for film over 30 times, and its characters have made numerous appearances in virtually all forms of media.

 We recommend that you check out all the lyrics of Dracula's songs, you might fall in love with some you didn't know yet.